astampoulis/makam-paper-funpearl/makamcode/02-presummary.md

 chapters make use of the presented features to implement polymorphism and algebraic datatypes (*Chapter 8*), heterogeneous staging constructs with contextual typing (*Chapter 9*) and Hindley-Milner type generalization (*Chapter 10*).
 We then summarize and compare to related work.

+We encourage readers to skim through the paper as a first pass, focusing on the
+\highlightedtext{highlighted code}.
+These highlights provide a rough picture of the Makam code needed to implement a typechecker for a small ML-like language, along with a few key definitions from the standard library.

 \identDialog